quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 14: Mark a Todo as not completed**
+**Use case 14: Mark a todo as not completed**

 **MSS**
-1. User <u>finds all Todos (UC:10)</u>.
+1. User <u>finds all todos (UC:10)</u>.
-2. User requests to mark a Todo as not completed.
+2. User requests to mark a todo as not completed.
-3. TC marks the Todo as not completed.
+3. TC marks the todo as not completed.
 4. TC displays a confirmation message.

 **Extensions**